 - Ruler

-These 12 archetypical figures can be divided into four depending on their orientation and what they seek to realize.
+These 12 archetypal figures can be divided into four depending on their orientation and what they seek to realize.
 The ego type wants to impact the world and leave a mark; the freedom type desires paradise; the social type seeks to connect with other people; the order type yearns to provide or create structure in the world.

 Paul Wagner’s Personality Cards: An Extension of Carl Jung

 Each person is unique; there is no replica of you anywhere else in the world, even with the belief that you have almost seven replicas.
-That being said, we all cannot identify with these 12 archetypical figures.
+That being said, we all cannot identify with these 12 archetypal figures.
 The personality cards by Paul Wagner have 78 personality cards that aim at inspiring people divinely in relationships, life, and matters of love.
-These cards help one not only discover their personalities but also act as a guide to help people navigate issues like forgiveness and other situations.
-Each card has a symbolic image that is unique to a person.
-These cards are an extension of Carl Jung’s archetypes; they include;

-A look into these cards will help you discover yourself and how to navigate your relationships with others.
+A look into these personality cards will help you discover yourself and how to navigate your relationships with others.
 The messages at the back of the card give a simple reading into the personality the card identifies with.
 Which ones resonate most with you?

 Meet Paul Wagner